qzaidi/qzaidi.github.com/_posts/2013-2-23-Logplayer.markdown

 The script does little more than reading the logs from a certain time and writing them to another file at the same rate they were originally written.
 But one day, maybe it can be extended to work with log.io

-Here's more from the github readme ...
+More from the github readme ...

 logplayer
 ---------